vaibhavSkillminds/vaibhavSkillminds/README.md

 <p>Hey there,</p>

 <p>
   I'm Vaibhav, a full-stack Developer based in India, who is passionate about building user-friendly, easy-to-use single page applications, that makes a difference to the lives of those around me.
 I like to explore new trends and learn new technologies.
-I'm currently learning NextJS and looking to collaborate on  Open-Source projects, with a goal to be more involved in the Community.
+I'm currently learning Go lang and looking to collaborate on  Open-Source projects, with a goal to be more involved in the Community.
 I'm also open to having a chat about <b> Anything Web Devlopment Related. </b>
 </p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=vaibhavwxyz&label=Profile%20views&color=0e75b6&style=flat" alt="vaibhavwxyz" /> </p>

-- 🌱 I’m currently learning NextJS
+- 🌱 I’m currently learning Go lang
 - 👯 I’m looking to collaborate on Open-Source
 - 💬 Ask me about Anything Web Devlopment Related
 - 😄 Pronouns: He/Him